Peripona/todo-mvc/README.md

+# TODO-MVC
+This project is about a ToDo app in react, redux and typescript.

+1. Easily create new tasks and add them to the list
+2. Update exisiting item in the todo-list
+3. Create Day wise list
+4. Move non completed tasks to next day list automatically

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: